TEALSK12/introduction-to-computer-science/lab_11.md

 ##Part 3.
 Scripts
 Now that you have figured out how to make a sprite move, you might be wondering how to make the sprite do other things as well.
 To make a sprite do more than just move, we need to use different types of blocks and link them together.
 You can link blocks by snapping (hence the name snap) them together -- drag a block right underneath the one to which you want to attach it.
-Blocks will snap together when one block’s indentation is near the tab of the one above it.
+Blocks will snap together when one block's indentation is near the tab of the one above it.
 You should see a white bar appear like the one in the image below, which just shows you where the block will go after you drop it.

 ![Two blocks about to snap together]()